 Ancestry Library Edition

-New!
-During this difficult time, Proquest has made it possible for Holyoke Public Library Patrons to access Ancestry Library Edition remotely, from home.
+UPDATE!
+During this difficult time, Proquest has made it possible for Holyoke residents with Holyoke Public Library cards to temporarily access Ancestry Library Edition remotely, from home.

 U.S. collections: hundreds of millions of names from sources such as federal and U.S. censuses; birth, death, and marriage records including the Social Security Death Index; and U.S. border crossing and trans-ocean ship records.